ucsb-cs48/ucsb-cs48.github.io/_jstopics/react.md

 * You build your pages with React components
 * The individual building blocks of your user interface.
 Components are re-usable.
 * They're useful for reusing elements in your page such as (layouts, menu bars, etc.)
+* React Components can take in parameters
+* There are *lifecycle methods*

 # Tutorials